Program overview

 Career Options

-Graduates of the Food and Nutrition Management diploma program can pursue a variety of rewarding careers in the food and nutrition management field.
-Potential job titles include:
+Graduates of the Food and Nutrition Management program can pursue a variety of career paths in Canada, including:

-• Food Service Supervisor: Oversee food service operations in various settings, ensuring quality and efficiency.
+• Food Service Supervisor: Oversee daily operations in food service settings, ensuring quality and efficiency.

-• Catering Manager: Plan and manage catering services for events, ensuring customer satisfaction and adherence to dietary needs.
+• Catering Manager: Plan and coordinate catering services for events, managing staff and resources.

 • Nutrition Manager: Develop and implement nutrition programs in healthcare settings, focusing on patient dietary needs.

-• Diet Technician: Assist in the planning and implementation of dietary programs, working closely with nutritionists and healthcare professionals.
+• Diet Technician: Assist in dietary planning and nutrition assessments, working alongside dietitians.

-• Quality Control Manager: Ensure food safety and quality standards are met in food production and service environments.
+• Quality Control Manager: Ensure food safety and quality standards are met in food production environments.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.